UweGerdes/frontend-development/README.md

 $ git clone https://bitbucket.org/uwegerdes/frontend-development.git
 ```

-Some node modules have to be installed:
+Some node modules and bower components have to be installed:

 ```bash
 $ cd frontend-development